 - The agencies agree to jointly disseminate outreach materials to the regulated community when appropriate.
 Any such dissemination may not be undertaken without prior notice and approval of each party. - All public materials bearing the United States Department of Labor ("USDOL") or DOL/WHD name, logo, or seal must be approved in advance by USDOL.
-All public materials bearing the name, logo, or seal of LWDA or any of its agencies must be approved in advance by LWDA.
+All public materials bearing the OAG name, logo, or seal must be approved in advance by OAG.
 Any such materials that include the opinions, results, findings and/or interpretations of data arising from the results of activities carried out under the Agreement shall state that they are the responsibility of the party carrying out the activity and do not necessarily represent the opinions, interpretation, or policy of the other partner.